N4tzzOfficial/N4tzzOfficial/README.md

 ---

 ## ⚠️ Ethics & Disclaimer
-All projects are for **educational, defensive, and research purposes only**.
+All projects and security research are conducted for **educational, defensive, analytical, and research purposes only**.

+No tools, techniques, or systems are intended for illegal use.
+I do not support or engage in unauthorized access or attacks against third-party systems.

 ---